billpg/POP3Listener/BuildYourOwnPOP3Server.md

 # Message Retrieval
 As discussed earlier, we can't do much with a mailbox listing without a way to retrieve that message.
 Again, this is a new handler you can set.
 The default handler only sends error responses so it needs to be replaced to have a useful POP3 service.
 ```
-/* Set the OnMessageRetrieval event handler.
-Insert this block just before the ListenOn call. */
+/* Set a function that returns the message contents. */
 pop3.Events.OnMessageRetrieval = MyMessageDownload;
 void MyMessageDownload(POP3MessageRetrievalRequest request)
 {
     /* Check mailbox ID. */
     if (request.AuthMailboxID != myMailboxID)
         throw new ApplicationException("Invalid mailbox ID.");

     /* Locate the EML file in the mailbox folder. */
-    string emlPath = Path.Combine(FOLDER, request.MessageUniqueID);
+    string emlPath = Path.Combine(mailboxFolder, request.MessageUniqueID);

     /* Check file exists. */
     if (File.Exists(emlPath) == false)
-        throw new POP3ResponseException("Message has been expunged.")
+        throw new POP3ResponseException("Message has been expunged.");

-    /* Pass the EML file to the server and don't delete it. *
+    /* Pass the EML file to the server but don't delete it. */
     request.UseTextFile(emlPath, false);
 }
 ```